-- You will be called to pick up your child to have the rash checked by a doctor. - If the diagnosis is contagious you need to contact the school so other parents can be informed.
+- The rash will be bandaged to prevent spreading to other children... - You will be called to pick up your child to have the rash checked by a doctor. - If the diagnosis is contagious you need to contact the school so other parents can be informed.
 Your child will need a doctor's note to return to school